-How will I know about roadworks that affect me?
+How to find out about roadworks that affect you

 Signs are put up to say that work will be taking place on the roads.
 We will also send a letter to residents and businesses on affected roads, which we aim to have with you two weeks before works are scheduled to start.
 The letter will include:

 - How you can access your property during the work

 - If any road closures or diversions are needed

 - What the expected start and finish dates are

 - What the site working hours will be